turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/CollectiveBehavior_Lecture/Transcripts/Prose/AIFSS-03L_Collective Behavior Lecture ~ Daniel Friedman ~ Active Inference for the Social Sciences 2023.m4a.sentences.csv_transcript.md

 1:05:55 [[start:3955410][end:3956944]] The medium is the message.
 [[start:3957142][end:3959344]] And think about everything in that area, too.
-[[start:3959462][end:3973872]] And how can Active Inference, beyond just giving these incredible composable formal tools, how can we think about joint action and co modification of fields of affordances?
+[[start:3959462][end:3973872]] And how can Active Inference, beyond just giving these incredible composable formal tools, how can we think about joint action and co-modification of fields of affordances?
 [[start:3973936][end:3976880]] Hey, could you pick that up from that shelf?

 1:06:17 [[start:3977040][end:3978676]] Okay, I'll open it for you.